 The most genuine type of leather which has not been altered beyond removing hair.
 This type of leather retains all of the leather's natural texture and markings.

-is a neckline that surrounds the neck and extends to the top of the neckline.
+A neckline that surrounds the neck and extends to the top of the neckline.

 An individual's style of walking.